Gravitational waves in ultra-slow-roll and their anisotropy at two loops: Induced gravitational waves

 where $\mathcal{H}=a'/a$, primes denote derivatives with respect to conformal time $d\tau=dt/a$, and the source term $S_k^s$ is, in the Newtonian gauge and in the absence of anisotropic stress,

 with $w=p/\rho$ being the equation of state of the fluid that dominates the Universe and $\psi$ representing the Newtonian potential.

 In this work we focus on gravitational waves induced after the end of inflation, once the perturbations re-enter the horizon.
-Assuming that a negligible amount of gravitational waves has been induced by the time inflation ends, we can write the solution to the equation of motion as
+Assuming that a negligible amount of gravitational waves has been induced by the time inflation ends,\footnote{ The gravitational waves induced during inflation have been considered e.g.\,in \cite{Fumagalli:2021mpc,Firouzjahi:2023btw,Ballesteros:2024qqx}.
+Due to the appearance of additional UV divergences in that case because of the Bunch-Davies initial conditions, the calculation of the corresponding loop corrections becomes more involved and necessitates a more careful treatment, so we do not consider it here.
+We point the reader to \cite{Ballesteros:2024qqx} for recent work on the subject.
+We nevertheless remark that the corresponding contribution of the inflationary term to the spectrum can be easily included as an additional term in $\Omega_{\rm GW}$, see e.g.\,\cite{Ballesteros:2022hjk}.} we can write the solution to the equation of motion as

 where $\tau=0$ corresponds to the end of inflation.
 This solution can also be written as

 where ${\bm p}\cdot{\bm e}^s({\bm k})\cdot{\bm p}=e^s_{ij}(k)p_ip_j$ and we have defined

 with